RobSmithDev/daynaport-amiga/README.md

 ### Config File (IMPORTANT)
 scsidayna.prefs contains an example config file for the device.
 This needs to be copied to *ENVARC:* on the Amiga and rebooted.
 **If you change this file, they will not be picked up until restart or you copy it to ENV:**
+You can also manage this file with the orkbench GUI config tool by Aidan Holmes: [https://github.com/AidanHolmes/BlueSCSIUI/releases/]

 The format of that file is:

 DEVICE=scsi.device\